Release 2023.1 (version 1.10.2)🔗

 The update contains new features, updated libraries and addresses some usability issues.

-We would also like to promote our workspace migration guide.
+We would also like to promote our Library conversion guide.
 It describes the process of upgrading your Modelon Impact Workspaces to use the new release of the Modelon Libraries or how to keep using 2022.2 version of the libraries and upgrade at a later point.

 Below includes a detailed list of updated and new features in Modelon Impact.